 Habits are behaviours that you perform habitually in specific circumstances or situations.
 They run on a loop which starts with a cue, then progresses to a desire, then on to an action and ends with a reward.
-Once started it’s quite difficult to interrupt your habit loop, however as you’ll learn later, while it does take extra effort you can break a habit you have and replace it with something new,
+Once started it’s quite difficult to interrupt your habit loop, however as you’ll learn later, with a focused effort this is possible to do.

 Why Habits Happen - The Payoff

 Habits are automated processes, but why do you need them in the first place?
 There are three important reasons why habits are created.
 These relate to pleasure, safety, and energy.

 Your brain is set up to notice sensations which are pleasurable.
 This is reinforced as the brain chemical dopamine is released.
 Dopamine helps you feel good and rewarded after you complete an action.
 So if you practice a new behaviour over and over again, and keep on getting little hits of dopamine, a habit is quickly established.